Gwayaboy/PlaywrightHandsOnLab/README.md

   </details>

-  7. Run your tests with:
+  6. Run your tests with:
       ```bash
-      npx cucumber-js --config cucumber.yml
+      npx cucumber-js
       ```

 #### C# Example (using Reqnroll + Playwright)